BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

     >**Data Elements** – Displays the actual data available for analysis (e.g. the columns from your data sources).

+    >**Visualizations** – Visual elements available for use in the Canvas.

     >**Analytics** – Provides access to advanced analytics that can be added to visualizations such as trend lines, clusters, and outliers.

-    >**Visualizations** – Visual elements available for use in the Canvas.

     Based on which icon is selected, you will see different results.
-The example below shows the **Data Elements** in our current project.
+The example below shows the **Data** in our current project.

     ![](images/200/img_2b_1_5.png " ")

     The **Search** box allows you to search through the data sets.
-For example, you can search for **Data Elements** that are related to the customers by typing in customer.
+For example, you can search for **Data** that are related to the customers by typing in customer.

     ![](images/200/img_2b_1_6.png " ")